8 min read · Cost

 Key takeaways

-- Tahoe and foothill: vinyl rarely belongs
+- Tahoe freeze and foothill fire make vinyl rarely appropriate

 FAQ